zhut19/processing/montecarlo/README.md

 ### EGI submission

-In order to submit jobs on the EGI sites, you first have the following three steps:
+In order to submit jobs on the EGI sites, you first have to:
 1) get a certificate
 2) register at the XENON VO
 3) initiate a proxy